Cone Beam / CBCT : the Gold Standard in dental surgery

-Unlike scanners, Cone Beam CT is considered to be a “low dose” technique, capable of sweeping the entire volume to be explored in one go, while also being less irradiating than conventional tomodensitometry.
+Unlike scanners, CBCT is considered to be a “low dose” technique, capable of sweeping the entire volume to be explored in one go, while also being less irradiating than conventional tomodensitometry.

 CBCT delivers an ionizing radiation dose up to 6 times weaker than that from the same exam conducted by a scanner.